History of the Jews in the United States: Antisemitism in the United States

 As an example of religious tensions, in 2010, a widespread debate erupted over the building of an Islamic cultural center and a mosque in New York City near the World Trade Center site.
 The city of New York has officially endorsed the project, but nationwide, public opinion has been hostile.
 A Time poll of 1000 individuals which was conducted in August 2010 indicated that only 13 percent of Americans have unfavorable views of Jews, by contrast, the same pole indicated that 43 percent of Americans have unfavorable views of Muslims, however, only 17 percent of Americans have unfavorable views of Catholics and only 29 percent of Americans have unfavorable views of Mormons according to the pole.
-By contrast, antisemitic attitudes are much higher in Europe and are growing.
+By contrast, antisemitic attitudes are much higher in Europe and they are growing.

 A July 2013 report which was published by the Anti-Defamation League indicated that there had been a 14 percent decline in the number of recorded antisemitic incidents across the United States.
 The audit of the 2012 records identified 17 physical assaults, 470 cases of harassment or threat, and 440 cases of vandalism in which the target was Jewish and the alleged motive was hatred.

 In April 2014, the Anti-Defamation League published its 2013 audit of antisemitic incidents.
 According to the audit, the number of recorded antisemitic incidents had declined by 19 percent in 2013.
 The total number of antisemitic attacks which had occurred across the U.S. in 2013 was 751, including 31 physical assaults, 315 incidents of vandalism and 405 cases of harassment.

 In the first few months of 2014, at least two antisemitic incidents of swastika drawings on Jewish belongings occurred in universities.
-On April 1, a former member of the Ku Klux Klan arrived at the Jewish center of Kansas City and murdered three people, two of whom were on their way to the church.
+On April 1, Frazier Glenn Miller Jr., a former member of the Ku Klux Klan, arrived at the Jewish center of Kansas City and murdered three people, none of whom were Jewish and two of whom were on their way to a church.
 After his capture, the suspect was heard saying "Heil Hitler".
-Later that month a sprayed swastika was found in Price Hill, Cincinnati, on the door of a Jewish family's house.
+Later that month, a sprayed swastika was found in Price Hill, Cincinnati, on the door of a Jewish family's house.
 In May 2014, the Vassar Students for Justice in Palestine published a Nazi World War II propaganda poster.
 The poster displays Jews as part of a monster who tries to destroy the world.
 Vassar college president Catharine Hill denounced the antisemitic post.

 As a result of operation Protective Edge, there were more antisemitic attacks during July.
 Some of the attacks were directly connected to the operation, such as graffiti paintings of swastika and the word "Hamas" outside a synagogue in South Florida.